 More than a quarter of Aussies tweet every month

-But the older we get, the less likely to use Twitter.
+But the older we get, the less likely we're to use Twitter.

 Twitter users in Australia are typically well-educated young people, mainly from urban communities and slightly more likely to be male, according to a new research report.